 Asset Method Rate

 Computer equipment Declining balance 30%

 Computer software Declining balance 50%

 Furniture and fixtures Declining balance 20%

+Leasehold improvements Declining balance 4%

 Machinery and equipment Declining balance 30%

 Vehicles Declining balance 30%

-One-half of the annual amount is claimed in the year of acquisition.
+One-half of the annual amount is claimed in the year of acquisition except on computer software.

 The computer software was purchased and paid for in 2013.
-Amortization of the software will start in 2014, when it started being used, to correspond with the Organization's useful life policy of amortization.
+Amortization of the software began in 2014, when it started being used, to correspond with the Organization's useful life policy of amortization.